 6. Telling me to eat only until I was full

 And never, ever demanding that I clean my plate.
 It used to drive my husband crazy–all the little bits of food I would leave behind on my plate after a meal.
 But I grew up hearing “only eat until you’re full”, so there is often one, two, or three bites of food left on my plate.
 I try my best not to be wasteful, but I also know that overeating isn’t a solution.
-I don’t make my kids clean their plates either (though I do save their dinners if they barely touch them–read why).
+I don’t make my kids clean their plates either (though I do save their dinners if they barely touch them–read What To Do If Your Kid Won’t Eat Dinner).